enkidevs/curriculum/linux/user-and-file-management/default-permissions/understanding-umask.md

 ---
 ## Quiz

- ### how does umask work?
+### How does umask work?

 What is the umask value, if the permission of a newly created file is 224?

-answers:
+???

-  - All three are valid
+* All three are valid
-  - 442
+* 442
-  - 552
+* 552
-  - 443
+* 443